Ferric maltol: Pharmacokinetics

 The substance is a complex of iron with maltol, which is absorbed from the gut and then dissociates, releasing iron and maltol separately into the bloodstream.
 Iron is bound to transferrin and reaches its highest concentrations in the blood plasma one to three hours after ingestion.
 It is also bound to ferritin for storage.
 Maltol reaches its highest plasma concentrations after 1 to 1.5 hours.
 It is quickly metabolized to the glucuronide by UGT1A6 and eliminated via the urine with a biological half-life of 0.7 hours.
 40–60% are excreted in the glucuronidized form.

 History

 Ferric maltol was approved for medical use in the European Union in February 2016.

-Ferric maltol was approved for medical use in the United States in July 2019, based on evidence from three clinical trials (trial 1/NCT01252221, trial 2/NCT01340872, and trial 3/NCT02968368).
+Ferric maltol was approved for medical use in the United States in July 2019, based on evidence from three clinical trials (NCT01340872, NCT01352221, and NCT02968368).
 All 295 participants had low iron stores in the body and consequent iron deficiency anemia.
-In the first two trials low iron was caused by participants' inflammatory bowel disease (IBD) and in the last trial, by long standing (chronic) kidney disease.
+In the first two trials low iron was caused by participants' inflammatory bowel disease and in the last trial, by long standing (chronic) kidney disease.
 Trials were conducted at 79 sites in Europe and the United States.

+The efficacy of ferric maltol to treat iron deficiency in people aged 10-17 years of age was assessed in the FORTIS trial (NCT05126901).
+The trial treated 24 participants with age-based dosing of ferric maltol twice daily, and showed a clinically meaningful average increase in hemoglobin of 1.1 g/dL at week 12.
+This, on average, would be the expected increase in hemoglobin with one blood transfusion.